Rock Steady Boxing

 The next set of our Rock Steady Boxing classes will begin in September 2017.
 The following classes are available for participants who are able to stand for all or most of the 1.5 hour sessions:

-Registration will open in early August for new participants.
-For more information about the Newton classes as well as other RSB programs in the Boston area, please contact Jamasb Sayadi at email@example.com or (617)667-5215.
+Registration is open year-round depending on class availability.
+For more information about the Newton classes as well as other RSB programs in the Boston area, please contact Jamasb Sayadi at firstname.lastname@example.org or (617)667-5215.